brendenwest/it122/git_setup.rst

 **Setup Git**

-1. If you haven't done so already, **press the "fork" button** in the upper-right corner of this page to make a unique copy under your own account.
+1. **Install Git** on your development computer (if not already done), using the instructions at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
-2. **Install Git** on your development computer (if not already done), using the instructions at https://git-scm.com/book/en/v2/Getting-Started-Installing-Git.
+2. Open a terminal on your dev computer and **Set up your identity** & preferred text editor (optional) according to instructions here - https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup
-3. Navigate to the terminal on your dev computer.
+3. Navigate to your project folder and initialize a local repo:

-4. **Set up your identity** & preferred text editor (optional) according to instructions here - https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup
+    $ git init

-5. **Clone the Github repo** to your dev computer:
+4. Connect to a remote Github.com repo to your local repo:

-  *git clone https://github.com/[YOUR GITHUB NAME]/itc298-s16*
+    $ git remote add <alias> <remote_url>

 **Commiting changes to Github **